hanzopgp/AlphaZeroICGA/README.md

 **Reinforcement learning :**
 - MCTS with UCB/PUCT scores
-- Reinforcement learning things such as temperature, dirichlet in policy for exploration etc...
+- State and action representation, reward system, temperature, dirichlet in policy for exploration etc...

 **- Time and memory optimization :**
 - Multithreading and GPU clusters (for the self-play games and the model training)